haquefardeen/awesome-dot/README.md

 -  Youtube sessions

    - [Kirill session](https://www.youtube.com/watch?v=83-Tpr3kEYI) - Kirill talks about Web3's vision and give a brief summary about Polkadot.
--
--
+   - [Polkadot Catalan](https://www.youtube.com/watch?v=CCgEA_CTRNI)- A session in Spanish on the history of blockchain tech, Kusama & Polkadot ecosystem

 #### Tools
 - [Scout-by Polkachu](https://polkachu.com/scout)- A Validator lookup tool that provides nominators very fast.
 - [Bitcharge](https://bitcharge.co/)- A useful tool that will help you to not remember the address everytime
 - [Substrate Tip Bot](https://github.com/paritytech/substrate-tip-bot)- A GitHub bot to submit tips on behalf of contributors.
 - [Dot Scanner](https://dotscanner.com/)- Blockchain explorer for Polkadot, Kusama, and other substrate-based networks.
--

 #### Jobs